jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_duplex.rst

 Create a bootable USB with the StarlingX ISO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a bootable USB with the StarlingX ISO.

 Refer to :doc:`/deploy_install_guides/bootable_usb` for instructions on how to create a bootable USB on your system.